NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges22-1-0-to-22-2-0.md

 *Values shown for a single zone without multipliers.
 Total Facility includes multipliers*

 In the Outdoor Air Details, Total Outdoor Air by AirLoop subtable, Mechanical Ventilation and Total Ventilation values were corrected to properly apply density.
+This results in changes to the values in the three Time Below/At/Above Voz-sum-dyn columns as well.
 See issue [#9398](https://github.com/NREL/EnergyPlus/issues/9398) for more details.

 See pull request [#9519](https://github.com/NREL/EnergyPlus/pull/9519) for more details.